Jadwiga Jarka Cooper

 “That helped us.
 I suppose some of the soldiers had a bit of pity for us, for the little children, babies… they felt something for us, and they would let us perhaps stay outside longer, or have the door open instead of shutting it straight away.”

 Once the two large doors at the side of each wagon closed, the only light came through two small rectangular windows, high up and on opposite sides of the wagon.
-Jadzia’s had a one-ring stove.
-There was no conventional seating—the sides contained wooden shelving, wide enough to lie down on but without enough space to sit.
+Most wagons had a one-ring stove.
+There was no conventional seating—the sides were lined with wooden shelving, wide enough to lie down on, but without enough space between them to sit on.

 “It was so the Soviets could cram as many of us as possible inside.